tomwilkie/awesomation/README.md

 ### Architecture

-The client/server model was choosen as I wanted to integrate with internet enabled apis/devices, like the Nest and Netatmo.
+The client/server model was chosen as I wanted to integrate with internet enabled apis/devices, like the Nest and Netatmo.
 These APIs require pre-registered OAuth callbacks, and as far as I can tell, cannot be made to work if the callback address is different for different users.

 [Pusher](https://pusher.com/) is used to send commands from the server app to the client app.
 Credentials for the Pusher account are stored in a private subrepo; you will need to setup your own.